Rinoahu/swat_cuda/README.md

-# swat_cuda
+# cuda_sw
 A GPU-accelerated smith-waterman algorithm.
+It is in early development stage.